hbctraining/Intro-to-R-flipped/lessons/01_introR-R-and-RStudio.md

 ### What is a project in RStudio?

 It is simply a directory that contains everything related your analyses for a specific project.
 RStudio projects are useful when you are working on context- specific analyses and you wish to keep them separate.
-When creating a project in RStudio you associate it with a working directory of your choice.
+When creating a project in RStudio you associate it with a working directory of your choice (either an existing one, or a new one).
 A `.
-RProj file` is created and that icon can be used to open the project in its current state but at a later date.
+RProj file` is created within that directory and that keeps track of your command history and variables in the environment.
+The `.
+RProj file` can be used to open the project in its current state but at a later date.

-When a project is opened within RStudio the following actions are taken:
+When a project is **(re) opened** within RStudio the following actions are taken:

 * A new R session (process) is started
 * The .RData file in the project's main directory is loaded, populating the environment with any objects that were present when the project was closed.